1st Mountain Division (Wehrmacht): War crimes

-During the Case Black operation in Yugoslavia, the division and other units committed crimes against prisoners of war and civilians.
-In the after-battle report on 10 July, the division reported that it took 498 prisoners, 411 of whom were shot.
+During the Case Black operation in Yugoslavia in May–June 1943, the division and other units committed crimes against prisoners of war and civilians.
+In its after-action report on 10 July, the division reported that it took 498 prisoners, 411 of whom were shot.

 On 6 July 1943 a unit from the division attacked the village of Borovë in Albania.
 All of the houses and buildings were completely burned or otherwise destroyed.
 Among the 107 inhabitants killed were five entire families.
 The youngest victim was aged four months, and the oldest 73.

-On 25 July 1943, soldiers from the division attacked the village of Mousiotitsa in Greece after a cache of weapons was found nearby, killing 153 civilians.
+On 25 July 1943, soldiers from the division attacked the village of Mousiotitsa in Greece, killing 153 civilians.
 On 16 August 1943, the village of Kommeno was attacked on the orders of Oberstleutnant Josef Salminger, the commander of GebirgsJäger Regiment 98.
-A total of 317 civilians were killed.
+A total of 317 civilians were murdered.